*** TAKE A LOOK AT OUR NEW BLOG POST ON DEVELOPING A HEALTHCARE SEO STRATEGY DURING CORONAVIRUS ***

-When it comes to the ever changing digital marketing landscape, Search Engine Optimization is still, while often underutilized, an extremely powerful marketing tool.
+When it comes to the ever-changing digital marketing landscape, search engine optimization is still, while often underutilized, an extremely powerful marketing tool.
 This is especially true in the healthcare and medical practice industry, where search drives 3x as many visitors to hospital and medical practice websites than non-search visitors.
 That’s an important marketing channel to focus on when it comes to showcasing your healthcare office.
-But the irony is for as important as it is for leveraging SEO for medical offices and hospitals, most are not taking advantage.
+But the irony is for as important as it is to leverage SEO services for medical offices and hospitals, most are not taking advantage.

 The good news in all of this is that hospitals and medical practices offices have so much to gain from proper optimization of their websites.
 There are a lot of places you can start and a lot of resources you can gain tons of professional SEO information from, but it’s important you start with the basics.
 So, how should hospitals and medical practices harness the power of the search engines and user queries?
 We list some quick wins below...

 Search engines and crawlers are constantly trying to make sense of the architecture of websites, how content is laid out, and what information is on a page.
 Even more so than search engines, website visitors are trying to find the information they need quickly and easily to help them make a decision or take action.
 Having a well developed website, one where your website’s navigation is properly categorized and optimized, will increase your website’s crawlability and also help users quickly find information they need and convert or schedule an appointment.